aknierim/ml_project/README.md

 in the environment file depending on the version installed on your system.

 ### Usage
-Make sure you have installed the environment and `rolf` and have activated it call
+Make sure you have installed the environment and `rolf` and have activated it.
+Call
 ```
 $ rolf-info
 ```